Theory Of Behaviorism By John Watson

 The Little Albert Experiment

 After repeated pairings, Albert began to show a fear response to the rat alone.
-This fear generalized to other similar stimuli, such as a white rabbit and a fur coat.
+Plus, this fear generalized to other similar stimuli, such as a white rabbit and a fur coat.
 The Little Albert experiment demonstrated that emotional responses could be learned through classical conditioning, supporting Watson's claim that behavior is primarily shaped by environmental factors.

 Ethical Concerns